TorSalve/jamborette-hjemmeside/pages/en/waste.md

 # Practical

-Waste bags are provided in the food pick-up.
+120L waste bags are provided for packaging waste/yellow bags and for residual waste are provided in the food delivery.
+In addition, one box with lid is recommended for cardboard and paper and one for glass.
+Plastic bags may not be placed in the food waste container, nor biodegradable or compostable bags.
+It is therefore recommended to bring a large bucket with a lid.
+Such a bucket may borrowed.

 The waste station has opening hours.
 They will be announced as soon as possible.